georgia-tech-db/evadb/docs/source/usecases/forecasting.rst

    |                          unit |                2019-01-06 |                 402112 |
    +-------------------------------+---------------------------+------------------------+

-We can further use ``ORDER BY`` to find out which month in the following year has the lower price.
+We may use ``ORDER BY`` to find out which month in the following year has the lowest price.

 .. code-block:: sql